 Coastal Adventures

-Students will learn more in depth the importance of estuaries and coastal processes in this three-day camp that includes a field trip to the Rachel Carson Reserve, plankton observing, squid dissections, bird watching, and many more hands-on scientific experiments.
-Fee: $120.
+Students will learn, more in depth, the importance of estuaries and coastal processes in this four-day camp that includes a field trip to the Rachel Carson Reserve, plankton observing, squid dissections, bird watching, and many more hands-on scientific experiments.
+The course runs from 9 a.m. to 2 p.m. each day.
+Fee: $160.